Dates: 7/24-29, 2017

 Not included: Airline service to Calgary; Guide Gratuity

 Tour Cost: $2,545

-(includes all lodging, all meals, park entrance fees, van shuttles between Calgary and Lake Louise, leaders, trail maps & narratives)
+Includes all lodging, all meals, park entrance fees, van shuttles between Calgary and Lake Louise, leaders, trail maps and narratives.

 Additional Single Occupancy Lodging Cost: $462

 *This tour links to the Yoho tour if you want to do both

 In so many ways, Lake Louise symbolizes the magic of the Canadian Rockies.
 Lake Louise is, at the very least, the portal through which we enter a true alpine fantasyland containing the backdrop of Victoria Glacier, the towering Temple Mountain and its glacial cap, the proximity of stunning Moraine Lake and the Valley of the Ten Peaks.

 And so, Lake Louise was the obvious choice as the focal point for a Canadian Rocky Mountain hiking trip.
 We'll gather in Lake Louise early-afternoon of Day 1 (we'll provide a van shuttle from the Calgary airport early-morning) in time to hike leisurely along and above the lake to Lake to Agnes Tea House before dinner.